-- A current or pending license to teach in the state of lowa. - Two letters of recommendation, professional or academic.
+- A current or pending license to teach in the United States. - Two letters of recommendation, professional or academic.

 Additional Requirements for Organizational Leadership Applicants

 - A minimum of one year of fulltime work experience or approval of the Graduate Committee. - Two letters of recommendation, professional or academic.